jacobobryant/biff/libs/tasks/README.md

 - :biff.tasks/main-ns (required)

 Ensures all :paths / :extra-paths directories from deps.edn exist.
-Runs the `css --watch` task in the background.
+Runs the `css --watch=always` task in the background.
 Starts another file watcher that evaluates source files and their dependants when saved.

 Then calls the `-main` function in the `main-ns` namespace.